 Space Availability

-The available space in your home is another critical factor to consider.
+Another critical factor to consider is the available space in your home.
 Some water heaters, such as tank electric heaters, require significant floor space for installation.

 On the other hand, tankless electric heaters are compact and can be mounted on walls, saving valuable floor space.
 Assessing the available space in your home, whether in a utility room, basement, or other areas, will help determine which type and size of water heater can be accommodated comfortably.